X3NNY/watermark/README.md

     -> ./b/b/b-水印.pdf
     ```

-    As u see, it will automatically create a directory structure(unless u don't permission)
+    As u can see, it will automatically create a directory structure(unless u don't have permission)

 * `python watermark.py Hello -p ./a -o @ -d 5 -k`

     The output path can be `@`, we use it to represent the input file path.
-So this way we can generate the watermark file in the original location.
+So this way can generate the watermark file in the original location.

 ## EG